Self-harm

 - Delay: tell yourself you will wait 10 minutes.
 Urges peak and then fade.

-- Music & move: put on calming music, stretch, or walk.
+- Music & move: put on calming music, stretch, walk, shake your body.
 Movement helps release tension.

 Long-term

-- Talk to someone: a friend, teacher, school counselor, parent or helpline
+- Talk to someone: a friend, teacher, school counsellor, parent or helpline

-- Find your triggers: notice when the urge hits (time, place, feeling)
+- Find your triggers: notice when/where the urge hits (time, place, feeling)?
+What feelings come first?

 - Find other outlets: write, draw, sing, exercise, breathe, meditate.
-Try different things until one sticks
+Keep what works